 Focusing your meals around eating foods that are “in season” might seem like a trend, but there are some awesome advantages to eating this way!
 Not only will this help you save money on your groceries (because we all know strawberries in January are super expensive!) but the produce you do buy will be at its peak season – meaning it tastes better, its cheaper, and it has the best nutritional value.

-How do I incorporate new foods into my meal plan?
+How do I incorporate seasonal foods in February into my meal plan?

 For some, adding new and different foods into your meal plan can seem stressful.
 Learning to cook a new recipe or with a new ingredient can seem daunting, especially if you don’t know where to start, if your family is picky, or if you aren’t even sure what to do with a new ingredient.